rhel-labs/instruqt/selinux-containers/02-inspect/assignment.md

 SELinux is restricting access to the */var/spool* directory.

-In 'Pane 1' tab of the lab interface, check the container's write access to the */var/spool/* directory
+In the `Terminal 2` tab of the lab interface, check the container's write access to the */var/spool/* directory

 ```bash
 touch test